-4.2.5 I/O Bus
+5.2.5 I/O Bus

 The I/O ports and the registers of the peripheral modules are I/O mapped.
 All communication between the core and the on-chip peripherals takes place via the I/O bus and the associated I/O control.
 With the MARC4 IN and OUT instructions the I/O bus allows a direct read or write access to one of the 16 primary I/O addresses.
-More about the I/O access to the on-chip peripherals is described in the section "Peripheral Modules".
-The I/O bus is internal and is not accessible by the customer on the final microcontroller device, but it is used as the interface for the MARC4 emulation (see also the section "Emulation").
+More about the I/O access to the on-chip peripherals is described in the section "Peripheral Modules" on page 22.
+The I/O bus is internal and is not accessible by the customer on the final microcontroller device, but it is used as the interface for the MARC4 emulation (see section "Emulation" on page 92).

-4.2.6 Instruction Set
+5.2.6 Instruction Set

 The MARC4 instruction set is optimized for the high level programming language qFORTH.
 Many MARC4 instructions are qFORTH words.
 This enables the compiler to generate a fast and compact program code.
-The CPU has an instruction pipeline allowing the controller to prefetch an instruction from ROM at the same time as the present instruction is being executed.
-The MARC4 is a zero-address machine, the instructions contain only the operation to be performed and no source or destination address fields.
+The CPU has an instruction pipeline allowing the controller to prefetch an instruction from program memory at the same time as the present instruction is being executed.
+The MARC4 is a zero address machine, the instructions containing only the operation to be performed and no source or destination address fields.
 The operations are implicitly performed on the data placed on the stack.
 There are one and two byte instructions which are executed within 1 to 4 machine cycles.
 A MARC4 machine cycle is made up of two system clock cycles (SYSCL).
 Most of the instructions are only one byte long and are executed in a single machine cycle.
 For more information refer to the "MARC4 Programmer's Guide".

-4.2.7 Interrupt Structure
+5.2.7 Interrupt Structure

 The MARC4 can handle interrupts with eight different priority levels.
 They can be generated from the internal and external interrupt sources or by a software interrupt from the CPU itself.
-Each interrupt level has a hard-wired priority and an associated vector for the service routine in the ROM (see Table 3-1 on page 3).
+Each interrupt level has a hard-wired priority and an associated vector for the service routine in the program memory (see Table 5-1 on page 11).
 The programmer can postpone the processing of interrupts by resetting the interrupt enable flag (I) in the CCR.
 An interrupt occurrence will still be registered, but the interrupt routine only started after the I flag is set.
-All interrupts can be masked, and the priority individually software configured by programming the appropriate control register of the interrupting module (see section "Peripheral Modules").
+All interrupts can be masked, and the priority individually software configured by programming the appropriate control register of the interrupting module (see section "Peripheral Modules" on page 22).

-4.2.7.1 Interrupt Processing
+5.2.8 Interrupt Processing